Drones or Unmanned Aircraft Systems (UAS) are not plug-and-play devices. There are many things you need to do before you

 Enjoy your time out there and make sure you get the free app.
 We have a great post on best drone photography apps to check out too.

-For more great aerial photography tips, check out our post on awesome landscape drone photography, best drone photography apps, or how about our airshow photography advice.
+For more great aerial photography tips, check out our post on awesome landscape drone photography, best drone photography apps, or how about using a ND filter for drone photography.